KqSMea8/Neptune/README.md

 # Contribution

-We sincerely welcome and appreciate your PR contribution of any kind including code, suggestions or documentaion to improve the project.
+We sincerely appreciate your PR contribution of any kind , including codes, suggestions or documentaion to improve our project.

 # License